 ● 1st series diamond marks were assigned 1842-1867; the patent year is identified by a letter in the upper corner.

 ● 2nd series marks were assigned 1868-1883; the patent year is identified by a letter in the right corner.

 ● In 1884 the system changed to a series of numerical marks called an Rd number, which records when a specific piece or design was registered.
 It doesn’t necessarily indicate the production date of the item, which could continue for years on a popular item.

 Since there’s an Rd diamond on the reverse, let’s decipher the code together.
 Compare the diamond above (click to enlarge) to my sketch below.
 The number 1 in the top circle identifies the patent category as Metal.
 Quickly we realize this is an older, 1st series Rd diamond since the letter T is in the upper corner!
 After review of the other markings it can be determined this trivet was cast on September 10, 1867.
 The bundle number of 5 holds no special significance.

-For more information on understanding and deciphering British registered design markings, see Diamond marks and trade marks at The National Archives website.
+For more information on understanding and deciphering British registered design markings, see Dating English Registry Marks at the Phoenixmasonry Museum and Library.